jatishbhatia/Academic-Chatbot-Using-RASA-and-NLP/README.md

 7. Report: The project report, as detailed PDF as detailed in the project description.

-8. Originality Form: Forms attesting to the originality of our work, electronically signed by each team member.

 # Steps to execute the code :

 1. Install all the required libraries to run this project using the requirements.txt file.
 Switch directory to the location of this README file and run the below command.